upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

    **H2** should be used for boxes or columns (if you have them).
 If you're using a content management system like LibGuides, these headings are already provided.
    **H3** will usually be the top tag for your own content structure.

-- If you want your headings to be extra big or colorful, use CSS (note: 1rem = 10px):
+- If you want your headings to be extra big or colorful, use CSS:
    ```html
        <h3 style="font-size: 3.5rem; color: red;">My strident header</h3>
    ```